Having a strong fluency in the source and target languages

 Ensuring that the legal document is recognizable in court

-Different countries, provinces or states might have varying legal systems and require legal documents to have certified translation, especially if the document is evidential.
+Different countries, provinces, or states might have varying legal systems and require legal documents to have a Legal Translation Agency, especially if the document is evidential.
 This is why it is important to keep the format of any legal document consistent as well as being familiar with the legal document certification requirements of the intended facility.

 Translating files documenting e-commerce disputes between foreign business partners